 - Fall asleep within five minutes of going to bed

 Sleep deprivation can add to your waistline

-Ever noticed how when you’re have a night filled with disrupted or lack of sleep you crave sugary foods to fill your energy needs?
+Ever noticed how when you have a night filled with disrupted or lack of sleep you crave sugary foods to fill your energy needs?
 There’s a good reason for that.
 There are two hormones in your body that regulate normal feelings of hunger and fullness.
 Ghrelin stimulates appetite, while leptin sends signals to the brain when you are full.
-However, when don’t get the sleep you need, your ghrelin levels go up, stimulating your appetite so you want more food than normal, and your leptin levels go down, meaning you don’t feel satisfied and want to keep eating.
+However, when don’t get the sleep you need, your ghrelin levels go up, stimulating your appetite so you want more food than normal.
+Then your leptin levels go down, meaning you don’t feel satisfied and want to keep eating.
 So, the more sleep you lose, the more food your body will crave, and who wants that?

 Below are some tips that you can try to increase your sleep: